Confrontation

 Genesis 12:9, Jubilees 13:10a

-And Abram removed from there and went towards the south, and he came to Hebron, and Hebron was built at that time, and he dwelt there 2 years.
+Abram moved on toward the south and came to Hebron.
+Hebron had just been built at that time, and he lived there for 2 years.

 Rising Action